nismod/household_microsynth/README.md

 DONE
 ```

-The microsynthesed dwelling population is rendered as a `csv` file.
+The microsynthesed dwelling population is rendered as a csv file.
 Each row in the table represents an individual dwelling.
 The columns contain the categories described in the previous section.

 For ease of use, enumerated categories (e.g Tenure) are represented in both text and numeric format.
 The numeric value is generally the same value used by the census; the text values are either the census text, abbreviated in some cases.
 The tables below map numeric to text values for these categories.

 Since no tenure information is forthcoming for communal residences, the Tenure and TenureName columns are repurposed to store information about the type of the communal residence (see table below).
 The Tenure values are offset by 100 to avoid confusion.

+TODO use an example...

 |Category | Text | Value |
 |---------|------|-------|